There’s no doubt remote work is the future of the workplace. But a new world of work requires a new set of tools.

 What to Look For: Improve your ads performance and find the target audience by tracking your metrics from all your advertising platforms.
 This will help you to make the right decisions for your business and increase conversions.

 Top pick(s): If you want to manage, optimize and create your advertising campaigns on the go, you should try Clever Ads Manager.
 It is a free mobile app that provides you with advanced insights about your ads performance on Google Ads, Facebook Ads, Microsoft Ads, Instagram Ads, and Twitter ads.
 Take advantage of Clever ready-to-use tips!

 In marketing, it’s hard to know where you should put your time and your money.
 And if you’re on a small remote team, you may not have the benefit of a company mentor program.
 That’s where remote mentorship programs can save you.

 What to Look For: Trusted, experienced mentors who love what they do.
 The best mentors draw on their own experiences to talk you through difficult decisions.
-It’s less: “this is exactly how you should do it” and “you can do it this way and this way, but this is how I would do it.”
+It’s less: “This is exactly how you should do it” and “you can do it this way and this way, but this is how I would do it.”
 So you absolutely need someone who’s vetted and experienced.

-Top Pick: While there are a ton of industry specific mentoring platforms out there, you’re in the right place for marketing mentors.
+Top Pick: While there are a ton of industry-specific mentoring platforms out there, you’re in the right place for marketing mentors.
 After all, here at Growth Mentor, we specialize in connecting you with hand-picked expert marketing mentors.
 Our 200+ mentors can teach you everything you ever wanted to know about marketing.

 Whether you’re a marketer new to remote work or a veteran managing a team, the right remote work advice can be hard to come by.

-Which is why we showcase our mentors who specialize in remote work.
+This is why we showcase our mentors who specialize in remote work.
 With a few clicks, you can get advice from mentors who have worked remotely for years.